 Studying an undergraduate course at the University for the Creative Arts is an investment in your future.
 With graduates earning on average £12,000 per year more than non-graduates, it's an investment well worth making.

-There are many costs associated with studying at university and, while these may seem daunting at first, don’t forget that, as an undergraduate from the UK or a European Union country, you can apply for a student loan to help pay for tuition fees and you may also be eligible for a loan for living costs.
+There are many costs associated with studying at university and, while these may seem daunting at first, don’t forget that, as an undergraduate from the UK, you can apply for a student loan to help pay for tuition fees and you may also be eligible for a loan for living costs.
 These are designed to be affordable.
 You will only begin to pay back your loans when you are earning more than £25,000 a year, with repayments based on your salary, not the amount you borrow.

-Are you an international student from outside the European Union looking for information about funding?
-Visit our international fees and finance section.
+If you are a student from the European Union or an International coutry looking for information about funding, please visit our EU and International fees and finance section.

 We are able to offer you a D2D Creative Scholarship.